 Now, the general assumption here is that this cooler brand is actually owned by Walmart since they’re mostly sold at their stores.
-However, we cannot definitely say whether Ozark Trail is a Walmart company or not.
-It looks as a private label brand of Walmart but you can also get the coolers on Amazon anyway so we are not really confined to buying them in one place.
+However, we cannot definitely say whether Ozark Trail is a Walmart company or not but it looks as a private label brand of Walmart.

 What we can definitively speak about is the main motivation behind it.
 See, there are two kinds of cooler brands in the market, for the most part.

 There are cooler brands that focus on coming up with premium features for their customers, and there are cooler brands that focus on coming up with affordable coolers for the average Joe.

 Unfortunately, these two groups of brands seem to be mutually exclusive at the moment.
 You’re either looking for a premium cooler or you’re looking for an affordable cooler.
 Isn’t that just a little sad?

 We’d like to think the good people behind Ozark Trail thought this was sad indeed.
 However, rather than bemoan the situation, they decided to do something about it.

 In the great spirit of American entrepreneurship, they came up with a line of coolers that have a bunch of premium features but are also affordable.

 How on earth they manage to make a profit with it is beyond us for now.
 We suspect a good amount of overseas outsourcing is behind it.
 But hey, we’re certainly not complaining!

 If getting a great cooler at a great price means making some sacrifices, like not having it made locally, we know there are people who are willing to pay that price.